Rianto-RNT/rnt-nodejs-vidly/README.md

 ### 1) Getting Started

 - Node is a runtime environment for executing JS code.
-- Essentially, Node is a C++ program that embeds Chrome’s v8 engine, the fastest JS engine in the world.
+- Essentially, Node is a C++ program that embeds Chrome's v8 engine, the fastest JS engine in the world.
 - We use Node to build fast and scalable networking applications.
-It’s a perfect choice for building RESTful services.
+It's a perfect choice for building RESTful services.
 - Node applications are single-threaded.
 That means a single thread is used to serve all clients.
 - Node applications are asynchronous or non-blocking by default.
-That means when the application involves I/O operations (eg accessing the ﬁle system or the network), the thread doesn’t wait (or block) for the result of the operation.
+That means when the application involves I/O operations (eg accessing the ﬁle system or the network), the thread doesn't wait (or block) for the result of the operation.
 It is released to serve other clients.
 - This architecture makes Node ideal for building I/O-intensive applications.
 - You should avoid using Node for CPU-intensive applications, such as a video encoding service.
 Because while executing these operations, other clients have to wait for the single thread to ﬁnish its job and be ready to serve them.
-- In Node, we don’t have browser environment objects such as window or the document object.
+- In Node, we don't have browser environment objects such as window or the document object.
 Instead, we have other objects that are not available in browsers, such as objects for working with the ﬁle system, network, operating system, etc.

 ### 2) Node Module System (Node Core)

-- We don’t have the window object in Node.
+- We don't have the window object in Node.
 - The global object in Node is “global”.
 - Unlike browser applications, variables we deﬁne are not added to the “global”object.
 - Every ﬁle in a Node application is a module.
 Node automatically wraps the code in each ﬁle with an IIFE (Immediately-invoked Function Expression) to create scope.
 So, variables and functions deﬁned in one ﬁle are only scoped to that ﬁle and not visible to other ﬁles unless explicitly exported.